 The Ngoni can be traced back to South Africa’s Zulus who moved north following social reorganization in their home region.
 They practice an ethnic religion deeply rooted in their identity, including superstitions, ancestor worship, and witchcraft.

 The European and European-descendant population of Mozambique is a big “part of the country’s demographics”.
 Portugal left a strong colonial legacy in Mozambique, and Portuguese is the official language.
 Many British and Portuguese left the country after Mozambique gained independence in 1975, but a small number remained, along with a larger mestiço population of mixed African and Portuguese heritage.

 South Asian and Portuguese

 Chinese people began settling in Mozambique in the 1870s.
 Portuguese colonialists went to China and “recruited Chinese carpenters and unskilled laborers in Macao to work on railway construction”.
 Asian migration “halted in 1899 due to an outbreak of plague, blamed on Indians”.
 Many Asians started as carpenters but moved into shopkeeping.
 They established community associations and educated their children in Chinese-language schools.

 Tribalism in Africa

 Tribalism in Africa is a heady subject – at least for me.
-I’ve traveled throughout Africa for many years.
+I’ve traveled throughout the African continent for many years.
 During each trip I learn more about the countries, their history, strengths, contributions, and economic / social issues.
-Tribalism is something I’ve started learning about.
+Tribalism is something I’ve just started learning about.
 It’s a fascinating subject, especially in Mozambique – a unique, complex, and enthralling country!

 Back to Cape Town

 I’m happy to be returning to Cape Town tomorrow!
 In Africa, it’s the closest thing to home for me, and there will be people to visit and interesting things to do.